2Geigh/2Geigh/README.md

-I’m Nick Garcia, an undergraduate physics student at the University of Toronto.
+I’m Nick Garcia, an undergraduate bioinformatics student at the University of Toronto.

-I’m interested in quantum computing, physical simulation, and experimental and computational physics research more broadly.
+I’m interested in data science, simulation of real-world systems, and using software to solve problems.

 I can be reached at nick.garcia@mail.utoronto.ca for any inquiries.